 How do I bid and pay for auction items?
 What is “Proxy Bidding?”

-With Proxy Bidding, however, you can enter the maximum bid that you are willing to pay for an item, then let the system do the back and forth bidding for you.
-In the example above, the current bid is $30.
-With Proxy Bidding, if the top amount you’re willing to pay for the item is $50.00, you can enter $50 as your bid, but the actual bid will only increase to the next bid increment (i.e., $35).
-If the current bidder did not set a proxy bid higher than $35, you will now be the top bidder, with a bid of $35 showing publicly.
+With Proxy Bidding, however, you can enter the maximum bid in the Bid Value field (see screenshot below) that you are willing to pay for an item, then let the system do the back and forth bidding for you.
+In the example below, the current bid is $15.
+With Proxy Bidding, if the top amount you’re willing to pay for the item is $50.00, you can enter $50 as your bid in the Bid Value field, but the actual bid will only increase to the next bid increment (i.e., $20).
+If the current bidder did not set a proxy bid higher than $20, you will now be the top bidder, with a bid of $20 showing publicly.
 Nobody will know that you have a proxy bid of $50 entered.
-If someone then bids $40, they will immediately be outbid, because the system will proxy bid for you, to $45.
-This will continue until someone outbids your maximum bid – your proxy bid.
+If someone comes along and bids $40, they will immediately be outbid, because the system will proxy bid for you, to $45.
+This will continue until someone outbids your maximum bid.

 This allows you to set your bid and forget it — rather than having to watch the auction like a hawk to make sure you can remain the top bidder.

-At the close of the auction, you will receive an email with instructions about how to pay for and pick up your items.
-If you have bid on and won numerous items, you may prefer to visit the Auction Dashboard where you can view your winning bid items in one place, with a link to pay for each.
-Please note: Buy it Now items are NOT displayed in the Dashboard.
-You will receive an email confirmation of your Buy it Now purchased items as a receipt.
+At the close of the auction, you will receive an email letting you know that you’ve won an item in the auction.
+This email will include instructions about how to pay for and pick up your items.
+If you have bid on and won numerous items, you may prefer to visit your Account Dashboard where you can view your winning bid items in one place, with a link to pay for each OR the option to pay for all items at once.
+You will be given the option to pay for your items by credit card, or by check.
+Even if you are paying by check, you must still “check out” ALL of your won auction items and select check payment.

 What payment methods are accepted for auction items?